mikebin/hdp-demos/hive-permanent-udf/README.md

 To run the demo, perform the following steps:

 - From the project directory, run `./gradlew build` to compile and package the fat jar for the UDF.
+The jar file will be created in the current directory with the name `time-udf.jar`.

 - Connect to Hive using the Hive CLI or Beeline.
 We'll show Beeline here, as it is the preferred Hive client: